The treatment options for bladder cancer largely depend on how advanced the cancer is.

 Radiotherapy with a radiosensitiser

 Radiotherapy is given by a machine that beams the radiation at the bladder (external radiotherapy).
-Sessions are usually given on a daily basis for five days a week over the course of four to seven weeks.
+Sessions are usually given on a daily basis for 5 days a week over the course of 4 to 7 weeks.
 Each session lasts for about 10 to 15 minutes.

 A radiosensitiser should also be given alongside radiotherapy for muscle-invasive bladder cancer.
 This is a medicine which affects the cells of a tumour, to enhance the effect of radiotherapy.
 It has a much smaller effect on normal tissue.